 Lesson Plan - Get It!

-In this lesson, you'll learn about Jacques Cartier, who also had a bridge named after him.
-But this bridge is in Canada.
-And Cartier played a part in the naming of Canada, too!
+In this lesson, you'll learn about Jacques Cartier, who had a bridge named after him.
+This bridge is in Canada, and Cartier played a part in the naming of Canada, too!

-In 1534, King Francis of France asked Cartier to lead a voyage to the New World with a few goals in mind:
+In 1534, King Francis of France asked Cartier to lead a voyage to the New World with these goals in mind.

 - look for the Northwest Passage to Asia (as Verrazzano had)